ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     How the RM passes useful information to the RA when performing this action is currently left to the RM and RA, but may be formalized in a future version of this standard.

+- `promote`

+    If the resource supports roles, this action must put the resource in the special (non-default) role.

 - `recover`